AranavMahalpure/t/README.markdown

     mkdir ~/tasks

 Finally, set up an alias to run `t`.
-Put something like this in your `~/.bashrc` file:
+Add something like this to your ~/.bashrc file:

     alias t='python ~/path/to/t.py --task-dir ~/tasks --list tasks'